jlam55555/notes/History/notes.md

 - **House of Burgesses** was first assembly in the Americas, allowed under the Virginia Company charter; was one of the first "miniature parliaments" in America
 - King James I didn't like tobacco nor the House of Burgesses, so the Virginia Company charter was revoked and Virginia became an English colony

-**Maryland: Catholic Haven**
+## Maryland: Catholic Haven
 - Second "plantation colony," fourth English colony
 - Created by Lord Baltimore for wealth and for Catholics that were fleeing from Protestant England
     - Lord Baltimore wanted a new feudal system to be started at Maryland
 - Also grew a lot of tobacco, and began to use many slaves
 - **Act of Toleration** was heavily voted on by the Catholics, so that the Protestants wouldn't suppress them as they had back in England
     - Not only protected Catholics, but also any religion such as Jews and atheists

+**Politics and Power** The two early colonies of Virginia and Maryland were essentially founded on just a few ideals: in Virginia, the tobacco industry and preliminary Parliamentary-like representative assemblies; in Maryland, also the tobacco industry, but religious tolerance as well.
+This shows how colonies or states can have defining characteristics that can separate them from other colonies by law; it shows how much power the founders of each state, such as John Rolfe and Lord Baltimore, had so much political power determining the purpose of their state.

 #### The West Indies: Way Station to Mainland America
 - English took over as main Caribbean power (e.g., taking Jamaica)